 Space weather forecasting is a relatively new field, and the UK Met Office has a dedicated unit providing forecasts and alerts for various organisations.
 The forecasts are based on telescope measurements of the Sun and its extended atmosphere (the corona).
 This data is continually monitored for large eruptive events which may impact Earth.
 The data also drive large-scale computational models of the solar wind, giving a forecast of conditions at Earth.
 This project is tasked with providing a new system that will run alongside the current system, and provide certain key improvements.

 SWEEP will be a fully automated and modular system, and by the end of the project will be fully operational at the Met Office.

 The governance of the SWIMMR programme encompasses a number of different bodies which undertake different roles:

-Strategic Advisory Board
+Strategic Advisory Group

-The SWIMMR Strategic Advisory Board will support the work of the Programme Board, through the provision of high-level scientific and technical advice.
-Its remit covers liaison with the various scientific, technical and industrial stakeholders of the programme, advice to the Programme Board about potential opportunities to align the activities of the SWIMMR programme with synergistic programmes elsewhere and recommendations on ways to implement the SWIMMR outcomes in a way that maximises the impact of the programme.
-The membership of the SPF SWIMMR Strategic Advisory Board is currently being developed and will be approved by the Programme Board.
+The SWIMMR Strategic Advisory Group supports the work of the Programme Board, through the provision of high-level scientific, technical and strategic advice.
+Its remit covers; liaison with the various scientific, technical and industrial stakeholders of the programme, advice to the Programme Board about potential opportunities to align the activities of the SWIMMR programme with synergistic programmes elsewhere (such as other space weather initiatives), and recommendations on ways to implement the SWIMMR outcomes in a way that maximises the impact of the programme.
+The Group has formalised the link with and provides support to the Monitoring and Evaluation Plan.

 The Secretariat is based at STFC's Rutherford Appleton Laboratory.
 RAL will liaise with the programme governing bodies to ensure efficient delivery of programme activities, coordinate funding activities and provide administrative support to the Programme Board and Strategic Advisory Board.